and EASTERN TENNESSEE

 "There in Coste was found, in the trunk of a tree, honey from bees, as good or better than can be found in Spain.
 In that river we found, in some clams they gathered to eat, some pearls, and they were the first pearls we ever saw from fresh water, although there are pearls in many parts of that land."

 "Friday, the ninth of July, the adelantado and his army left Coste, and they crossed the other branch of the (Hiwassee) river and spent the night on its banks (where it joins the Tennessee River), and Tali was on the other side; and since the (Tennessee) river flows together in one large channel, they could not cross it, and the Indians, believing that they had crossed, sent canoes, and in them their wives and children and clothes, on this side, well away from the Christians; but they were all taken suddenly, and as they went along with the current the Governor made them all turn back, which was the reason why the chief came in peace, and he helped them cross to the other side (the north side) in his canoes and gave to the Christians what they had need of.
-And thus he did in his land, through which they passed afterward; and they were there on Saturday (crossing the river), and they gave them tamemes, and they departed on Sunday and slept in the open..." just above Chickamauga Dam.
+And thus he did in his land, through which they passed afterward; and they were there on Saturday (crossing the river), and they gave them tamemes, and they departed on Sunday and slept in the open..." out of the hills above Chickamauga Dam.

 "On Monday they crossed a river (near the dam site), and slept in the open (near today's Chattanooga Metropolitan Airport).
 On Tuesday they crossed another river..."
 South Chickamauga Creek southbound into today's Georgia.